trscavo/bash-library/README.md

 A library of re-usable bash scripts

+## Overview

+Bash Library features:

+* implements an HTTP conditional request (RFC 7232) client
+* monitors an HTTP resource that supports HTTP Compression
+* monitors an HTTP resource for responsiveness
+* includes a compatibility layer (Linux and Mac OS)
+* has a built-in logging facility
+* is cron-friendly

 ## Installation

 Download the source, change directory to the source directory, and install the source into `/tmp` as follows: